JonathanGibbings/Tech-Blog/README.md

 ## Description

 A full stack CMS style blog.
+Where users can login create posts and comment on other users posts.

 ## Deployed Application